3. The University and the Community

 Circumstances That May Lead to the Issuance of a Short-Term Notice

 Occupying/Seeking Access to Restricted Areas.
-If a Public Safety officer has reason to believe that an individual is in, or seeking access to, a building or area which the individual is not authorized to access, the Public Safety officer may ascertain the status of that individual and ask the individual to explain his/her behavior.
-If the individual fails to provide an adequate explanation, the individual may be asked to cease what he/she is doing and leave the area.
+If a sworn Public Safety officer has reason to believe that an individual is in, or seeking access to, a building or area which the individual is not authorized to access, the sworn Public Safety officer may ascertain the status of that individual and ask the individual to explain the behavior in question.
+If the individual fails to provide an adequate explanation, the individual may be asked to cease the actvity and leave the area.
 Depending on the circumstances, the Public Safety officer may, at that time, also issue a Short-Term Notice that bars the individual from returning to a specific area of the campus or the campus in its entirety for up to 90 days.

 Violation of University Policy.
-If an individual is in an area of campus generally open to the public, and if a Public Safety officer has a reasonable basis to believe that the individual is violating or has violated a University policy, the Public Safety officer may ascertain the status of the individual and ask him/her to explain the behavior.
-If the individual fails to provide an adequate explanation, the individual may be asked to cease what he/she is doing and leave the area.
+If an individual is in an area of campus generally open to the public, and if a sworn Public Safety officer has a reasonable basis to believe that the individual is violating or has violated a University policy, the sworn Public Safety officer may ascertain the status of the individual and ask the individual to explain the behavior.
+If the individual fails to provide an adequate explanation, the individual may be asked to cease the activity and leave the area.
 Depending on the circumstances, the Public Safety officer may, at that time, also issue a Short-Term Notice that bars the individual from returning to a specific area of the campus or the campus in its entirety for up to 90 days.

 Short-Term Notice Review Process

-A Short-Term Notice will be promptly reviewed by the director of Public Safety (or designee) who will determine whether the notice should be upheld.
-Additionally, the Short-Term Notice may be extended by the director of Public Safety (or designee), at his/her sole discretion, for no more than an additional 90 days.
+A Short-Term Notice will be promptly reviewed by the executive director of Public Safety (or designee) who will determine whether the notice should be upheld.
+Additionally, the Short-Term Notice may be extended by the executive director of Public Safety (or designee), at the executive director's sole discretion, for no more than an additional 90 days.
 Notices exceeding 180 days will be handled in accordance with the Long-Term Notice section below.
-In those instances where an individual was in an area of campus generally open to the public and may have been engaging in an expressional activity, the director of Public Safety (or designee) will review the time, place, and manner of such activity.
+In those instances where an individual was in an area of campus generally open to the public and may have been engaging in an expressional activity, the executive director of Public Safety (or designee) will review the time, place, and manner of such activity.

 3.3.3 Long-Term Persona Non Grata (“Long-Term Notice”)